 Statutory adoption leave

 Statutory Adoption Leave is very similar to Statutory Maternity Leave.
-Employees who adopt children are entitled to 52 weeks of paid leave, which is also broken into two 26-week periods, called Ordinary and Additional Adoption Leave.
+Employees who adopt children are entitled to 52 weeks of paid leave, which is also split into 39 weeks Ordinary Maternity Leave plus 13 weeks Additional Maternity Leave.
 Statutory Adoption Pay is the same as Statutory Maternity Pay.
 Parents who are having children via a surrogate are also covered under Statutory Adoption Leave and Pay.

 Statutory paternity leave